oktadev/okta-blog/_source/_posts/2022-10-31-supabase-vue.md

 > date: timestamptz
 > title: text

-Make each column non-nullable.
+Make each column non-nullable, by clicking on the gear icon next to the columns.
 By default, Supabase makes all columns nullable.
 Then click **Save**.
 After a moment you will see your table in the _Table editor_ section.

 {% img blog/supabase-vue/supabase-create-table.png alt:"Create a table in supabase" width:"600" %}{: .center-image }

-### Populate some sample data
+### Populate sample data in Supabase

 Click on the table you just created in the table editor and click **Insert Row**.
 This will bring up an editor where you can add new data.
 I added 3 entries: two public and one private entry.
 Give your entries dates that are in your current month.
-For example, I'm writing this article in September 2022 so I used three dates in that month.
+For example, I'm writing this article in October 2022 so I used three dates in that month.

 {% img blog/supabase-vue/supabase-add-row.png alt:"Add data to supabase" width:"600" %}{: .center-image }

-After each row, click save and you should see the data you complete populated in the Table editor.
+After entering the data for each row, click Save and you should see the data populated in the Table editor.

 ## Create your Vue Application